deepanshs/mrinversion/docs/getting_started.rst

     ... )

-In the above code, the variable ``lineshapes`` is an instance of the :class:`~mrinversion.kernel.nmr.ShieldingPALineshape` class.
-The three required arguments of this class are the `anisotropic_dimension`, `inverse_dimension`, and `channel`.
+In the above code, the variable ``lineshapes`` is an instance of the :py:class:`~mrinversion.kernel.nmr.ShieldingPALineshape` class.
+The three required arguments of this class are the *anisotropic_dimension*, *inverse_dimension*, and *channel*.
 We have already defined the first two arguments in the previous subsection.
 The value of the channel attribute is the observed nucleus.
 The remaining optional arguments are the metadata that describes the environment under which the spectrum is acquired.
 In this example, these arguments describe a :math:`^{29}\text{Si}` pure anisotropic spinning-sideband spectrum acquired at 9.4 T magnetic flux density and spinning at the magic angle (:math:`54.735^\circ`) at 625 Hz.
-The value of the `rotor_frequency` argument is the effective anisotropic modulation frequency.
+The value of the *rotor_frequency* argument is the effective anisotropic modulation frequency.
 For measurements like PASS [#f5]_, the anisotropic modulation frequency is the physical rotor frequency.
 For measurements like the extended chemical shift modulation sequences (XCS) [#f6]_, or its variants, where the effective anisotropic modulation frequency is lower than the physical rotor frequency, then it should be set accordingly.

-The argument `number_of_sidebands` is the maximum number of sidebands that will be computed per line-shape within the kernel.
+The argument *number_of_sidebands* is the maximum number of sidebands that will be computed per line-shape within the kernel.
 For most two-dimensional isotropic vs. pure anisotropic spinning-sideband correlation spectra, the sampling along the sideband dimension is the rotor or the effective anisotropic modulation frequency.
-Therefore, the `number_of_sidebands` argument is usually the number of points along the sideband dimension.
+Therefore, the *number_of_sidebands* argument is usually the number of points along the sideband dimension.
 In this example, this value is 32.

-Once the `ShieldingPALineshape` instance is created, use the :meth:`~mrinversion.kernel.nmr.ShieldingPALineshape.kernel` method of the instance to generate the spinning sideband kernel, as follows,
+Once the *ShieldingPALineshape* instance is created, use the :py:meth:`~mrinversion.kernel.nmr.ShieldingPALineshape.kernel` method of the instance to generate the spinning sideband kernel, as follows,

 .. plot::